areaDetector/aravisGigE/README.md

   * If you are not using this layout then you will need to edit aravisGigE/configure/RELEASE.local and aravisGigRE/configure/CONFIG_SITE to define things.
   * Type make
   * The first time make is run in the top-level aravisGigE directory it will build the aravis library and tools.
-    It will install aravisGigE/bin/linux-x86_64/arv-tool-VERSION , whre VERSION is for example 0.6.
+    It will install aravisGigE/bin/linux-x86_64/arv-tool-VERSION , where VERSION is for example 0.6.
   * Run bin/linux-x86/arv-tool-VERSION to see GigE visible devices
   * If your camera is not visible, check that it has an IP address on the same subnet
-  * If your camera is of a supported type, modify the example IOC to use the correct database and screen, otherwise read the next section
+  * If your camera is of a supported type, modify the example IOC to use the correct database and screen, otherwise read the section on adding a new camera.

 System configuration
 --------------------